Judiciary of Pennsylvania

-The Unified Judicial System of Pennsylvania is the unified state court system of the Commonwealth of Pennsylvania.
+The Unified Judicial System of Pennsylvania is the unified state court system of the Commonwealth of Pennsylvania, United States.

 Courts

 The Supreme Court of Pennsylvania is the state supreme court and court of last resort.
 The intermediate appellate courts in Pennsylvania are the Commonwealth Court of Pennsylvania (for matters involving state agencies) and the Superior Court of Pennsylvania (for all other appeals).

 Supreme Court

 The Supreme Court of Pennsylvania is the state supreme court and court of last resort.
 The Pennsylvania Supreme Court consists of seven justices.